Henry Colburn: Life

 Virtually nothing is known about Henry Colburn's parentage or early life, and there is uncertainty over his year of birth.
-He was well-educated and fluent in French and had the financial capital at a young age to enter publishing, giving credence to the hypothesis of Sadlier that he may have been the illegitimate son of an Englishman by a French mother.
+He was well-educated and fluent in French and had the financial capital at a young age to enter publishing, giving credence to the hypothesis of Michael Sadleir that he may have been the illegitimate son of an Englishman by a French mother.

 He is first documented as an apprentice printer indentured for six years to William Earle, a bookseller in Albemarle Street, London, on 1 June 1800 for the sum of £1,000.
 Earle's was an established English and foreign language library.
 In 1806, Colburn acquired Morgan's circulating library based in Conduit Street, from where he published his first books, notably works by popular light novelists translated from French and German.
 Most of the French novels were published in the original language by Chez Colburn and then reissued in translation.
 A few were non fiction, as can be seen in the table.

 He had an early coup in publishing Lady Caroline Lamb's roman à clef (and succès de scandale) novel Glenarvon (1816), which went through four editions and sold very well.
 Lady Morgan's France (1817) was another of his earliest successful ventures.
 A furious attack in the Quarterly Review (April 1817) did more good than harm to the book.
 Glenarvon was a harbinger of Colburn's later great innovation, the so-called "silver fork novel", a kind of fashionable novel which gave readers the thrill of peering into the lifestyles of rich and aristocratic families.
 In 1827 he published one of the first science fiction novels, The Mummy!
 A Tale of the Twenty-Second Century written by Jane Webb (later known as Jane C. Loudon).

 At the beginning of 1824 his publishing interests were separated from the library and established in New Burlington Street.

 In 1830 Colburn took his printer, Richard Bentley into a partnership, which was dissolved in August 1832.
 Having first set up business again at Windsor for a short time, Colburn paid a forfeiture for breaking the covenant not to commence publishing within twenty miles of London, and opened a house in Great Marlborough Street.
 He finally retired from business in favour of Messrs.
 Hurst & Blackett, but kept his name attached to a few books.
 These included Elliot Warburton's Crescent and the Cross, the Diaries of Evelyn and Pepys, Agnes Strickland's Lives and Burke's Peerage.
 Their copyrights went to auction at Southgate & Barrett on 26 May 1857, and produced about £14,000.

 Colburn amassed a considerable fortune, his property being sworn as under £35,000.